pbrianmackey/DependencyAnalyzer/README.md

 </configuration>
   ```

+4. Build ExtractReferences.
+(Sorry I would include this exe file, but I haven't been able to get it into github yet)
-4. Open the command line and change directory to "C:\CloneRoot"
+5. Open the command line and change directory to "C:\CloneRoot"
-5. execute "rake generate" (no quotes).
+6. execute "rake generate" (no quotes).
 This creates the required Sample.pro (prolog file.) in "C:\CloneRoot"
-6. execute "rake 'reference[projectName,projectName2]'" or "rake 'reference[projectName,system]'" (where system is a dll)
+7. execute "rake 'reference[projectName,projectName2]'" or "rake 'reference[projectName,system]'" (where system is a dll)

 ##Dependencies
 1. https://github.com/ruby/rake